 We can't forget about the little green box known as the DOD 440 (link to check the price on Amazon): a wonderfully simple envelope filter.

-The DOD offers up to vowel-like sounds of a funky envelope filter along with the cry of slower filter sweeps.
-This is all made possible with 2 knobs and a single toggle switch, make the 440 one of simplest and best envelope filter pedals at the same time.
+The DOD offers vowel-like sounds of a funky envelope filter along with the cry of slower filter sweeps.
+This is all made possible with 2 knobs and a single toggle switch, making the 440 one of the simplest and best envelope filter pedals.

 Toggle the sweep upward for classic envelope quack or downward bassier results.